kyro105360/scanmatrix-public/README.md

 - **Output**: Decoded barcode information displayed in the UI or sent to integrated systems.
 - **Infrastructure**:
     - Backend built on Python with Flask or FastAPI.
+    - Supabase used for authentication, database management, and edge functions.
     - Frontend with React.js for a responsive web interface.
     - Dockerized deployment for cross-platform compatibility.